Kriangsak Chamanan: Coup d'état and ascension

-International Relations and Foreign Policies
+International relations and foreign policy

-One of Prime Minister Kriangsak Chomanan main accomplishment has been his normalising and improving foreign relations globally.
-He led the supranational rapprochement of foreign relations with neighbouring including Cambodia, Lao PDR, Vietnam, and Myanmar (CLVM) countries and foster closer relationships with Singapore, Indonesia and Malaysia.
-Moreover, he was one of the few leaders of a non-communist country to visit People's Republic of China and Union of Soviet Socialist Republics and to have fostered diplomatic relationships with both countries.
-Prime Minister Kriangsak visited Beijing in late March 1978.
-And 4 November 1978, where paramount leader of the People's Republic of China Deng Xiaoping returned the favour, in a significant public moment, visited Chomanan's private house and discussed political issues both on national television and privately.
+One of Kriangsak's main accomplishments was normalising and improving foreign relations.
+He led rapprochements towards the neighboring countries of Cambodia, Lao PDR, Vietnam, and Myanmar (known as the CLMV countries) and fostered closer relationships with Singapore, Indonesia and Malaysia.
+Moreover, he was one of the few leaders of a non-communist country to visit the People's Republic of China and the Soviet Union and to have fostered diplomatic relationships with both countries.
+Kriangsak visited Beijing in late March 1978.
+PRC leader Deng Xiaoping returned the favour in November 1978 and in a significant public moment visited Kriangsak's private house and discussed political issues both on national television and privately.

-In April 1975, Thailand was the first country in Southeast Asia to recognize the new regime of the communist Khmer Rouge in Phnom Penh.
+In April 1975, Thailand was the first country in Southeast Asia to recognize the communist Khmer Rouge regime in Phnom Penh.
 In October the two countries agreed in principle to resume diplomatic and economic relations; the agreement was formalized in June 1976, when they also agreed to erect border markers in poorly defined border areas.

-Meanwhile, the withdrawal of all American troops from Thailand by July 1976 paved the way for the Thai-Vietnamese agreement in August on normalizing relations.
+Meanwhile, the withdrawal of all American troops from Thailand by July 1976 paved the way for the Thai-Vietnamese agreement on normalizing relations in August.
 In January 1978, Bangkok and Hanoi signed an accord on trade and economic and technical cooperation, agreeing also to exchange ambassadors, reopen aviation links, resolve all problems through negotiations, and consult on the question of delimiting sea boundaries.
 Progress toward improved relations with the Indochinese states came to an abrupt halt, however, after Vietnam invaded Cambodia in December 1978, and in January 1979 installed in Phnom Penh a new communist regime friendly to Hanoi.
 This invasion not only provoked a Chinese attack on Vietnam in February 1979 but also posed a threat to Thailand's security.
-Chomanan could no longer rely on Cambodia as a buffer against Vietnamese power.
+Kriangsak could no longer rely on Cambodia as a buffer against Vietnamese power.
 Bangkok was forced to assume the role of a frontline state against a resurgent communist Vietnam, which had 300,000 troops in Cambodia and Laos.
-The Chomanan's government began increasing its defense capabilities.
-While visiting Washington in February 1979, Prime Minister Kriangsak Chomanan asked for and received reassurances of military support from the United States.
+The Kriangsak government began increasing its defense capabilities.
+While visiting Washington in February 1979, Kriangsak asked for and received reassurances of military support from the United States.
 His government also launched a major diplomatic offensive to press for the withdrawal of all Vietnamese forces from Cambodia and for continued international recognition of Democratic Kampuchea under Pol Pot's Khmer Rouge regime.
-As part of that offensive, Chomanan also journeyed to Moscow in March 1979, the first visit ever by a Thai prime minister.
-To explain the Thai position on the Cambodian question and to reassure the Soviets that Thailand's anti-Vietnamese position was neither anti-Soviet nor pro-Chinese.
+As part of that offensive, Kriangsak also journeyed to Moscow in March 1979, the first visit ever by a Thai prime minister, to explain the Thai position on the Cambodian question and to reassure the Soviets that Thailand's anti-Vietnamese position was neither anti-Soviet nor pro-Chinese.
 Such reassurances were believed to be necessary in view of Vietnamese accusations that Thailand collaborated with China and the United States in aiding and abetting the Khmer Rouge forces against the Heng Samrin regime.